AFSP Package for Non-Exempt Tax Preparers

 Earn 18 hours of IRS-approved continuing education (CE), including:

-(To find out if you qualify for exempt preparer status, please click here).
+(To find out if you qualify for exempt preparer status, please review this IRS explanation).

 Complete 18-Hour AFSP Package for Non-Exempt Preparers